opentaps/open-climate-investing/README.md

 factor_regression.py loads in the stock prices, the carbon risk factor and the Fama-French factors.
 The names of these CSVs are asked for.
 If stock data would be liked to be downloaded, then it will use stock_price_function.py to do so

 ### Script Overview
-Ensure that you have the relevant modules installed Have stock_price_script.py in the same folder as factor_regression.py Have your factor CSVs saved
+- Ensure that you have the relevant modules installed
+- Have stock_price_script.py in the same folder as factor_regression.py
-Run factor_regression.py
+- Have your factor CSVs saved
-Follow the prompts and enter the names of the CSVs as asked
+- Run factor_regression.py and follow the prompts and enter the names of the CSVs as asked